print from the website of the AMF

-When the FIA is a legal entity, it is the natural persons holding management or administration powers over that legal entity that must fulfil the conditions of age, fitness and properness, and professional skill.
+When the FIA is a legal entity, it is the natural persons holding management or administration powers over that legal entity that must fulfil the conditions of age, good repute and professional skill.

-Conditions of age, fitness and properness, professional skill, having insurance and membership of an authorised professional association, etc. All financial investment advisors (FIA) must comply with a certain number of administrative, professional and moral obligations.
+Conditions of age, good repute and professional skill, having insurance and membership of an authorised professional association, etc. All financial investment advisors (FIA) must comply with a certain number of administrative, professional and moral obligations.

 The FIA must be able to provide proof at any time of the existence of an insurance policy covering it for the financial consequences of its professional civil liability in the event of a breach of its professional obligations.
 The minimum cover levels of this professional liability policy are set out in Art.
 D. 541-9 of the Monetary and Financial Code.

 All FIAs must join one, and only one, professional association authorised by the AMF.
 This association is responsible for collective representation of its members and the defence of their rights and interests.
-The list of authorised associations may be viewed in the GECO database.
+The list of authorised associations may be viewed on the AMF website.